-(c) Small Rodent Numbers
+(d) Small Rodent Numbers

 The most common rodent on all of the CEMP sites is the red-backed vole (Myodes = Clethrionomys rutilus), and we have estimated the abundance of this species by live trapping, marking, and releasing individuals.
-Live trapping at Kluane and Whitehorse is done in spring and late summer, and at Mayo only in late summer.
-Data are not yet available for Watson Lake or Faro.
-Figure 4 shows the changes in red-backed vole numbers for the period 2005 to 2009.
+Live trapping at Kluane and Whitehorse is done in spring and late summer, and at Mayo, Faro, and Watson Lake only in late summer.
+Figure 6 shows the changes in red-backed vole numbers for the period 2004 to 2010.

-Red-backed voles at Kluane have fluctuated in 3-4 year cycles for the past 25 years and this pattern is shown in Figure 4 with peak years of 2005 and 2008-09.
-But Mayo populations have been nearly stable from 2005 to 2009, and Whitehorse populations were extremely high in the late summer of 2005 and again in late summer 2007 and less abundant in 2008 and 2009.
-We do not yet have data from Watson Lake or Faro.

-Further data are needed to determine if there a similar pattern of population change in red-backed voles at the different CEMP sites in subsequent years.
+Red-backed voles at Kluane have fluctuated in 3-4 year cycles for the past 25 years and this pattern is shown in Figure 5 with peak years of 2005 and 2009.
+But Mayo populations have been nearly stable from 2005 to 2010, and Whitehorse populations were extremely high in the late summer of 2005 and again in late summer 2007, less abundant in 2008 and 2009, and at low ebb in 2010.
+The pattern to date does not suggest any synchrony in fluctuations of red-backed vole numbers in the southern and central Yukon.
+Further data are needed to determine if this asynchrony continues in red-backed vole populations at the different CEMP sites in subsequent years.

 The only other small mammal that is common to many of the CEMP sites is the deer mouse, Peromyscus maniculatus.
 At present the number of captures of this rodent species is too low on most of the sites to discuss any common patterns of population change.
+Deer mice remained between 1-3 per ha on all sites from 2005 to 2010.

-(d) Snowshoe Hare Numbers
+(e) Snowshoe Hare Numbers

 The snowshoe hare is a keystone species in much of the boreal forest because it is the prey of so many predators (see Figure 1).
 Snowshoe hares fluctuate in 9-10 year cycles throughout the boreal zone.
 At Kluane we have estimated the abundance of snowshoe hares by live trapping, marking, and releasing individuals.
 We developed a simple census method for hares by the use of fecal pellet counts carried out once a year in early summer (Krebs et al. 2001) and this technique has been used at all the CEMP sites for comparative data.
-Figure 5 shows the changes in hare numbers since 2004 at the CEMP sites.
+Figure 7 shows the changes in hare numbers since 2005 at the CEMP sites.

-Two points stand out in Figure 5.
-First, Watson Lake sites had almost no snowshoe hares in any of the four years.
-Second, all other CEMP sites are following the Kluane hare cycle closely, with peak populations in 2007 and declining populations in 2008 and 2009.
+Two points stand out in Figure 7.
+First, Watson Lake sites had almost no snowshoe hares in any of the five years.
+Second, all other CEMP sites are following the Kluane hare cycle closely, with peak populations in 2006-7 and declining populations in 2008, 2009, and 2010.
+The hare population at Kluane showed a strong increase over the summer of 2009, but this increase was trimmed back to low numbers by the spring of 2010.
 Regional synchrony is well established in snowshoe hares, but not all areas in western Canada and Alaska are in phase.
-For example, in 2008 Old Crow Flats had high hare populations while CEMP areas were already in decline, and there are reports of high hare populations in the Copper River area of Alaska from 2008 (E. Hofer, pers. comm.).
-Areas to the south in British Columbia near Smithers are very low in 2009 after reaching a peak in 2002-2003 (Frank Doyle, pers.comm.).
+For example, in

+2008 Old Crow Flats had high hare populations (as did the Denali region in Alaska) while CEMP areas were already in decline There were reports of high hare populations in the Copper River area of Alaska from 2008 (E. Hofer, pers. comm.), but a suggestion of a decline in the last year.
+Areas to the south in British Columbia near Smithers are very low in 2009-2010 after reaching a peak in 2002-2003 (Frank Doyle, pers.comm.).

-(e) Arctic Ground Squirrel Abundance
+(f) Arctic Ground Squirrel Abundance